arunlingdev/StoryBook-React/README.md

 # StoryBook-React

 Use the Storybook CLI to install it in a single command.
-Run this inside your existing project’s root directory:
+Run this inside your torybook project:

 # Add Storybook:
 npx storybook init